 The TBF™ series is a Transformer Based Power Filter, a new technology in power conditioning and the most effective solution to power quality problems.
-This is a device used between the electrical outlet and any electronic equipment, such as a computer, telecommunications or medical, copier, fax, cash register, or laser printer.
+This is a device used between the electrical outlet and any electronic equipment, such as a computer, telecommunications or medical, copier, fax, POS system, or laser printer.
 The TBF™ series is a piece of equipment which conditions the power and protects the connected electronic equipment against lightning, EMI and RFI noise, low voltage and high voltage spikes, and transients.
 This device brings any spike from 1 to 6,000 volts to below 10 volts between hot and neutral, and to less than 0.5 volt between neutral ground.

 The block diagram illustrates the different circuits, which have been used in the TBF™.
 By using a differential transformer and capacitors, the TBF™ acts as a “line conditioning” electric filter (low pass filter).
 This unit filters both normal-mode and common-mode noise.